QVC Host Loves Animals

-Mary tries to see Sneezy every day in between her classes.
+Mary tried to see Sneezy every day in between her classes.

-It has been about two year since this all started and things are looking pretty good for Sneezy, Mary said.
-Recently she has done interviews on NPR, the Canadian Broadcasting Company and local television and a calendar company and a book publishing company have contacted her.
+Mary has done interviews on NPR, the Canadian Broadcasting Company and local television.
 USA Today mentioned Sneezy and Pepsi even came to shoot a promo with Sneezy, which unfortunately didn't work out, because Sneezy didn't show up!

 The Twelve Days Of Christmas & The Eight Days Of Hanukkah